 For several years, school districts across Illinois, including ours, worked to align the curriculum with the Common Core State Standards.
 While students in grades three through eight had typically taken the ISAT (Illinois State Achievement Test), in 2015, school districts in Illinois administered the PARCC (Partnership for Assessment of Readiness for College and Careers) Assessment, and, starting in 2019, schools administer the Illinois Assessment of Readiness.

 This assessment measures whether students are "at grade level" or, in other words, on track to be successful in college and their careers.

 Q: Why do we have to administer these assessments?

-A: Federal law, including the No Child Left Behind Act (NCLB) require that states administer an assessment to all eligible students in grades three through eight.
-Illinois chose to administer the PARCC Assessment since it is aligned with the Illinois Learning Standards Incorporating the Common Core.
+A: Federal law, including Every Student Succeeds Act (ESSA) require that states administer an assessment to all eligible students in grades three through eight.
+Illinois chose to administer the IAR Assessment since it is aligned with the Illinois Learning Standards Incorporating the Common Core.

 Q: What is a good score?
 Should we expect to see whether our students met or exceeded the State Standard?

 A: Score reports show how students performed on each portion of the PARCC assessment as well as their overall score.
 The student test results enable all of us to know where students currently stand on their path to success in college and career.